zied-snoussi/pokemon-app/README.md

 The Pokémon details page includes charts (Bar and Radar) to visualize the Pokémon's stats, such as `base_experience`, `height`, and `weight`.
 This is done using `react-chartjs-2` and `Chart.js`.

+## Live Demo

+Check out the live demo of the app on Vercel: [Pokémon App](https://pokemon-app-beta-rouge.vercel.app/)

 ## License

 This project is licensed under the MIT License.